BhaveshWagh/Learning_JavaScript/AccioDailyAssignments/Interview-Questions.md

 ## 10. Explain Closure in Javascript ?

+`Def : Closures are an ability of a function to remember the variables and functions that are declared in its outer scope.`

-    When a function is nested inside another function, closure enables the nested function to access the variables defined in the outer function.
+When a function is nested inside another function, closure enables the nested function to access the variables defined in the outer function. or

 ```Javascript
 //  Example: